My job search advice for new job seekers with disabilities

 You might be worried about the stress of deciding whether and when to disclose your disability or ask for accommodations.
 You don’t have to let an employer know about your disability, but you have the option.
 There are resources out there to help you with these choices

-Deciding on an approach ahead of time will help you feel more confident if and when you have this conversation.
+Deciding on an approach ahead of time will help you feel more confident if you decide to have this conversation.

 3. Consider your strengths and limitations.